ShadowOxygen/OxygenX/README.md

 # Support:
+If you need any help, add me on discord at ShadowOxygen#3485

+# Donate
-If you need any help, add me on discord at ShadowOxygen#3485 You can also support me by tipping me with BAT or starting using Brave https://brave.com/rtx014
+You can support me by tipping me with BAT or starting using Brave https://brave.com/rtx014

 # Terms and conditions